Zira-integrations/deployment-template/README.md

 # How it works?

-By cloning this repo and changing couple of variables changing configuration, developers can safely deploy below resources:
+By cloning this repo and changing couple of variables, developers can safely deploy below resources:
 - Mailbox with designated email address
 - S3 bucket with specified data prefix
 - Lambda function that run your custom parsing and integration code